bigbluebutton/bigbluebutton/docs/docs/administration/customize.md

 #### Change the default welcome message

-The default welcome message is built from three parameters: two system-wide parameters (see below) and the `welcome` parameter from the BigBlueButton `create` API call.
+The default welcome message is built from three parameters: two system-wide parameters (see below) and the `welcomeMessage` parameter from the BigBlueButton `create` API call.

 You'll find the two system-wide welcome parameters `defaultWelcomeMessage` and `defaultWelcomeMessageFooter` in `/usr/share/bbb-web/WEB-INF/classes/bigbluebutton.properties`.